-Killer whales, harbour porpoise and Dall’s porpoise can be seen year-round.
+We see killer whales, harbour porpoise and Dall’s porpoise year-round.
 In spring through fall, humpback, minke and grey whales come to feed.
 Seals, sea lions and river otters are common.
 Sea otters are occasional visitors.
-Gull and cormorant colonies and nesting sites for bald eagles, pigeon guillemots and oystercatchers are found throughout the region.
-The food-rich waters are particularly important for wintering loons, cormorants, grebes, murres, gulls and ducks.
+Gull and cormorant colonies and nesting sites for bald eagles, pigeon guillemots and black oystercatchers are found throughout the region.
+The food-rich waters are particularly important for wintering loons, cormorants, grebes, murres, gulls and ducks!

 Our vessel 4 Ever Wild in Race Rocks Ecological Reserve

 The diversity and complexity of marine life in the Salish Sea is truly extraordinary.
 But it’s a fragile world.
 It’s surrounded and increasingly influenced by more than eight million people, including large urban centres such as Vancouver, Seattle and Victoria.
 Habitat loss from shoreline development, overfishing, pollution, increased marine traffic and climate change are taking their toll at all levels of the coastal food web.

 Our hope is that your visit to the Salish Sea and its wonders will inspire and empower you to help protect it.
 Fulfilling a wildlife bucket list is one thing, but we go much further.
 On our tours, our goal is to engage you, to connect you to this special place on an emotional level.
 To make you care enough to make responsible environmental decisions in your daily lives, no matter where you live!